Table of Contents

 Improving the competitiveness of state-owned companies

-State-owned companies are often in a more advantageous position because they often receive preferential treatment from the government.
-That leaves them with less incentive to be more competitive and efficient.
+State-owned companies are often in a more advantageous position because they receive preferential treatment from the government.
+However, that leaves them with less incentive to be more competitive and efficient.

 To carry out structural policies, the government privatizes several of these companies.
 Privatization promotes competition for these firms, forcing them to be more competitive.